MASSHUU12/godot-yat/addons/yat/docs/CREATING_COMMANDS.md

 ## Creating commands

-To create a command, you need to create C# file and implement `IYatCommand` interface.
+To create a command, you need to create C# file and implement `ICommand` interface.

 In addition, you must use the `Command` attribute to add the necessary metadata for the command.